 The perception as well as the content of CBR, Community Based Rehabilitation, has changed substantially over the years.
-When initiated in the 1970s, the strategy had a medical focus.
+When initiated many decades ago, the strategy had a medical focus.
 CBR workers were trained to, and largely expected to respond hands on to the various disability related needs of persons with disabilities in the community.
 Since then CBR has evolved to become a broader and more holistic developmental approach with the aim of fulfilling the human rights of persons with disabilities, whether it is about accessing good education, getting appropriate health services, earning an income, being included in society or actively contributing to the development of society.

 This transition is reflected in the emergence of CBID, Community Based Inclusive Development, as a new name of the strategy to reflect its broader scope.
-CBID is implemented by a broad network of stakeholders including organizations of persons with disabilities (OPDs), social workers, volunteers, community members, service providers, persons with disabilities and their family members, and others who mobilize resources and support within the community for the purpose of developing a disability inclusive society.
+CBID is implemented by a network of social workers, volunteers, community members, persons with disabilities and their family members, who mobilize resources and support within the community for the purpose of developing a disability inclusive society.

-In order to secure a harmonized development of CBID aligned with the CBR Guidelines (2010) and the UN CRPD and Agenda 2030, it was considered important to develop CBID training packages that could be used by all stakeholders using CBID as a strategy for their intervention.
-Building on experience gained in the field of CBID across the African continent, a set of training packages has been developed for staff and volunteers engaged in CBID in Africa and beyond. covering all levels from management through workers to volunteer level.
+In order to secure a harmonized development of CBID aligned with the CBR Guidelines (2010) and the UN CRPD, as well as the SDGs, it was considered vital to develop a range of CBID training packages that could be used by all stakeholders.
+This package focuses on the important role that OPDs have in all aspects of CBID and we hope you will find it useful in your work.

-Eirin Næss-Sørensen Director of International Programmes Norwegian Association of Disabled (NAD)
+Eirin Næss-Sørensen Head of Department for International Cooperation Norwegian Association of Disabled (NAD)